Department of Plant Sciences and Plant Pathology

 Admission

-For detailed information on applying, required test scores and more, please see the department pages on the graduate application process: http://plantsciences.montana.edu/studentinfo/grad/index.html.
+For detailed application information, required test scores, and more, please see the department pages on the graduate application process: http://plantsciences.montana.edu/studentinfo/grad/index.html.
 Students seeking admission to graduate status must hold a BS degree and have a record of high scholarship in areas closely related to the plant sciences.

 Plant Sciences